fahad1985lab/A_model_of_Solidity_style_smart_contracts_in_the_theorem_prover_Agda_/README.md

 * The file  [guidelines.agda](Agdacode/guidelines.agda/) shows the code in the order as it appears in the paper.

-## Html Version
+## Html Version of Agda code
-* Html version of Agda code (no Agda installation needed) in order to render it in your browser you need to download it first and then load the downloaded file Html/loadAll.html into your browser.
+* Allows to prview the Agda code without Agda installation.
+In order to render it in your browser you need to download it first and then load the downloaded file Html/loadAll.html into your browser.
 Location of files: [html](/Html/loadAll.html)

  ## Authors and Licence
  * A model of Solidity style smart contracts in the theorem prover Agda - by